 See these testimonials for more information about what writers like about working with me.

-Or if you’ve already submitted a manuscript to an agent or publisher and are not getting anywhere, consider my ten-page review service.
+Or if you’ve already submitted a manuscript to an agent or publisher and are not getting anywhere, consider The Bestseller service.